Careers360 Logo

 The data is from the last five years, and the chapters on plant transport, food production improvement strategies, digestion and absorption, reproduction in organisms, and mineral nutrition are no longer part of the syllabus.

-Last 60-Day Strategy Using NEET 2026 Chapter Weightage
+Last 15-Day Strategy Using NEET 2026 Chapter Weightage

-With limited time before NEET 2026, aspirants should focus on chapters contributing nearly 60–70% of the paper.
-Prioritising high-weightage topics first, followed by medium-weightage chapters, ensures better score optimisation.
+With very limited time before NEET 2026, aspirants should focus on chapters contributing nearly 60–70% of the paper.
+Prioritising high-weightage topics first, followed by quick revision of medium-weightage chapters, ensures maximum score increase in the final phase.

-A structured revision plan including daily MCQ practice, weekly mock tests, and error analysis can significantly improve performance in the final months.
+• A well-structured revision plan including daily NEET MCQ practice, frequent mock tests, and detailed error analysis can significantly improve performance during these final 15 days before exam.

-Focus first on chapters contributing the highest weightage in Biology, followed by high-return topics in Chemistry and scoring chapters in Physics.
-Avoid starting new low-weightage chapters during the final 30 days unless fundamentals are already strong.
+• Focus primarily on high-weightage Biology chapters, followed by important and scoring topics in Chemistry and Physics.
+Avoid starting new or low-weightage chapters at this stage unless your fundamentals are already strong.

 How to Use NEET Chapter-Wise Weightage to Study Smart